Tree pyramidal adaptive importance sampling: Related work

-Multi-IS methods use multiple proposal distributions to generate samples \cite{veach97}.
+\emph{Multi-IS} methods use multiple proposal distributions to sample \cite{veach97}.
 Moreover, the different mixture components can be weighted and their weights tuned depending on previous samples \cite{owen00}.
-IS is not naturally iterative, but in practice implementations are.
-The sequential generation of samples is exploited by adaptive IS methods to adapt the proposal distribution based on previous samples, making the proposal closer to the target, improving sampling efficiency \cite{karamchandani89}.
+IS is naturally parallel, but in practice its implementations are sequential.
+Sequential sample generation of is exploited by \emph{adaptive IS} methods to adapt the proposal distribution based on previous samples, making the proposal closer to the target, improving sampling efficiency \cite{karamchandani89}.

-Current state-of-the-art methods combine the previous ideas into what is know as adaptive multiple-IS algorithms.
+Current state-of-the-art methods combine the previous ideas into what is know as \emph{adaptive multiple-IS} algorithms.
 Different sampling strategies, weighting schemes, and most importantly adaptation algorithms, result in several methods with different performance and properties \cite{LAIS, M-PMC, AMIS, APIS, PMC}.
-A recent review that includes the aforementioned methods can be found in Bugallo et. al. \cite{Bugallo17}.
-In this paper, we propose a new adaptation algorithm and a proposal distribution that is parameterized by a tree pyramid that in combination, improve the performance over previous methods.
+A recent review that includes the aforementioned methods can be found in \cite{Bugallo17}.
+We propose a new adaptation algorithm and a proposal distribution parameterized by a tree pyramid that in combination, improve the performance over previous methods.